cse-ahsankhan/Machine_Learning_Driver_Code/README.md

 <img src = '1rfe.png'> Recursive Feature Selection
-## It is a simple set of of functions that can be used to create a predictive model while training on a dataset using devearl different training algorithms and pre processing techniques.
+## It is a simple set of of functions that can be used to create a predictive model while training on a dataset using several different training algorithms and pre processing techniques.

 <img src = '2classi.png'> Classification
 ### Pre Processed with Standard Scaling and Label Encoding.
-## Algorithms for Feature Extraction :
+## Algorithms used for Feature Extraction :
 * Recursive Feature Extraction using XGB Classifier
 * Recursive Feature Extraction using LGBM Classifier
 * Recursive Feature Extraction using Random Forest Classifier